 Many thanks for all your materials, they have been very helpful in my case preparations.
 I have a final round interview at Roland Berger Strategy Consultants in Detroit on Monday.

 For the last x months (I have lost count), I have been reading the Economist, Businessweek, practicing cases, listening to Look Over My Shoulder®, and I believe I am quite ready.
-The interview format at RB is similar to the Bain interview format; however, it will be a presentation instead of a written case interview.

 8:30 AM- Fit Interview